- 7 Masters

 More than 15,000 students study in the 7 campuses of the university.
 In addition to conventional agricultural and environmental sciences, SZIU offers courses in veterinary medicine, environmental sciences, mechanical engineering, economy and social sciences, architecture, water supply management, medical sciences as well as applied arts.

-The university headquarters are located in the picturesque Gödöll"o, but altogether 9 faculties and an institution accept students in Budapest, Jászberény, Békéscsaba, Szarvas and Gyula.
+The university headquarters are located in the picturesque Gödöll"o, but altogether 7 faculties accept students in Budapest, Jászberény, Békéscsaba, Szarvas and Gyula.

 Most of the schools in Szent István University have one or even two-century long histories.

 Our goal is to educate our students to be sensitive to quality.
 In order to fulfill that purpose we have a quality improvement program, under which we evaluate students using a system of clear standards, which are set in advance and are available to the student before their evaluation.
 We work hard to assist students in achieving the knowledge and skills needed to become successful adults and leave our our university with a valuable diploma in-hand.
 We consider them as almost our own children.
 Their success is our success.

 Many organisations offer scholarships or grants.
 Some of these might help you to study for a Master at Szent István University!